Louis Schlesinger: Research

 Schlesinger's research focuses on extraordinary crimes; actions considered to be violations of human rights such as terrorism, sexual abuse, rape, and corruption.
 Schlesinger's research focuses on extraordinary crimes; crimes that involve a "gross violation of human rights, corruption, terrorism, or child sexual abuse offenses" His research dives into the psychological, behavioral, and forensic aspects of the afore mentioned crimes, as he examines the underlying motivations, personality traits, and psychopathologies of offenders.
 Schlesinger is currently working with the Federal Bureau of Investigation's (FBI) Behavioral Analysis Unit (BAU) to study such crimes.

 He has published numerous articles and books on such topics over the years including his most recent publications Sexual Assault/Rape and Serial Sexual Homicide: Clinical and Investigative Considerations (2024). and Serial Offending (2022).
 Some of Schlesinger's most notable publications focus on sexual homicide and deviance, offender profiling and crime scene behavior, psychopathy and personality disorders in violent offenders, and serial killer's behavioral patterns.

+Schlesinger has distinguished the concept of catathymic crisis from that of compulsive murder.